• Published: Apr 04 2025 08:36 AM

 wave

-Amniotic Fluid Embolism (AFE): The Tragic Loss of Nurse Hailey Okula
+The Heartbreaking Loss of Nurse Hailey Okula

-What is Amniotic Fluid Embolism (AFE)?
+Understanding Amniotic Fluid Embolism (AFE)

-Hailey's story underscores the importance of raising awareness about AFE.
-While rare, this condition is a significant cause of maternal mortality.
-While there's no known prevention, early recognition of symptoms is crucial.
-If you experience sudden shortness of breath, chest pain, or a rapid drop in blood pressure during or after labor, seek immediate medical attention.
+Hailey's story highlights a crucial point: we need to talk more about AFE.
+It's rare, yes, but it's a significant cause of maternal mortality.
+While there's no known way to prevent it, early recognition of the symptoms is absolutely key.
+If you experience sudden shortness of breath, chest pain, or a dramatic drop in blood pressure during or after labor, get immediate medical help—don't hesitate.

 FAQ